At least 43 attacks on health-care facilities and patients in Ukraine, WHO says

-An attack on March 9 on a maternity hospital in the port city of Mariupol initially left three dead and 17 injured.
-A pregnant woman — shown being carried on a stretcher in a photo that became a symbol of the toll the Russian invasion is inflicting on civilians — and her baby died a few days later, the AP reported.
+An attack March 9 on a maternity hospital in the port city of Mariupol initially left three dead and 17 injured.
+A pregnant woman — shown being carried on a stretcher in a photo that became a symbol of the toll the Russian invasion is inflicting on civilians — and her baby died a few days later, the Associated Press reported.

-A Washington Post analysis of attacks to health-care facilities showed that a Russian ballistic missile carrying a cluster munition hit the Central City Hospital in the town of Vuhledar, in the separatist region of Donetsk on Feb.
+A Washington Post analysis of attacks on health-care facilities showed that a Russian ballistic missile carrying a cluster munition hit the Central City Hospital in the town of Vuhledar, in the separatist region of Donetsk on Feb.
 24. According to visual material obtained by Human Rights Watch, the missile hit outside the hospital.
 Four people were killed and 10 were injured, among them six health-care workers.

 Serhii Chernyshuk, medical director of the Ohmatdyt Children’s Hospital in Kyiv, said he’s worried about a Russian airstrike hitting the hospital.
 Based on the events of the past three weeks, hospitals, schools and other civilian locations are maybe more dangerous than military locations, he said in an interview with The Washington Post on Thursday.